ZL

 I share what I’m learning on this newsletter: code, building businesses, and living well.

-Sometimes I write about technical deep-dives, product updates, musings on how to live, and sometimes my struggles and how I’m breaking through.
+Sometimes I write about technical deep-dives, product updates, musings on how I live, and sometimes my struggles and how I’m breaking through.

-Regardless of the type of content, I do my best to send you an update every week.
+Regardless of the type of content, I do my best to send you at least one insightful piece every week.

 If you’re into making things and growing as a person, you’ll probably feel at home here.